Yuvraj-Chauhan/doc2pdf/README.md

 ## Optional Configurations

-- **High-Quality Conversion**: For better formatting retention, you can enable `pypandoc` or `Aspose.Words` for high-quality conversion.
+- **High-Quality Conversion**: For better formatting retention, you can enable `Aspose.Words` for high-quality conversion.
 These can be used for better handling of complex DOCX formatting.

-- **Windows-Only Conversion (LibreOffice or Word)**: On Windows, for better conversion quality, you can install `pywin32` and configure LibreOffice or Microsoft Word for the conversion process.

 ## Example Use Case